ader1990/crdtdb/tutorial/1-get-started.md

     ./configure --prefix=$HOME/erlang-R16B02 --enable-darwin-64bit --disable-hipe --without-odbc

-If `configure` complains about anything other than ODBC or FOP being missing, then check you have the build requirements (it needs ncurses dev, ssl dev, g++, things like that.)
+If `configure` complains about anything other than ODBC or FOP being missing, then check you have the build requirements (it needs ncurses-dev, libssl-dev, g++, jdk.)
 On OS X running:

     xcode-select --install